Freetz/freetz/tools/make/fitimg-host/src/readme.txt

   fitimg -x <infile> [-d <dir>] [-n] [-f] [-q]
     Extract all contents of fit-image <infile> or just <file> to current directory or <dir>.
-    Option -n suppresses extracting device tree files.
+    Option -i appends a .fit extension to the filename for inner fit images  (fitimg 0.7.1+) Option -n suppresses extracting device tree files.
     Option -q suppresses listing which files were extracted.